zbigniewProjects/xwitter/README.md

 # Xwitter

 Xwitter is a simple X clone built using ASP.NET Core MVC.
-This project demonstrates the implementation of core social media functionalities such as posting messages and interacting with content.
+This project demonstrates the implementation of core x functionalities such as posting messages and interacting with content.

 ## Features
 - Login/Register functionality